Andrew Henderson

 How many English-speaking countries are there?

-There are 67 countries and 27 non-sovereign entities that have the English language as their official language.
+There are 67 countries and 27 non-sovereign entities with English as their official language.

-There are 25 countries with the English language as their official spoken language.
+There are 24 countries with English as their official language.

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.